JoshuaAndrews1/Flood-Risk-Index-Replication-Scripts/README.md

 # flood-risk-index

-Code for "Mapping Multidimensional Flood Risk in the United States and Its Socioeconomic Relevance for Local Business Dynamics."
+Code for "Mapping Multidimensional Flood Risk and Socioeconomic Relevance to Local Business Dynamics Across the United States."

 This repository contains the scripts needed to reproduce the paper's full-period (2006-2024) flood risk index, its robustness checks, spatial autocorrelation analysis,